meskoj/Research-Trac-/README.md

 ## Environment and goal
 The environment used in this project is a 2D playground in which is present a moving robot that can interact with some tokens positioned in the area.
-Some function, such as the one to control the motor or to see the surround tokens, have been provided with the simulator and are part of the class Robot().
-While the ones used in the assignment.py have been built to accomplish the tasks.
+Some functions, such as the one to control the motor or to see the surround tokens, have been provided with the simulator and are part of the class `Robot().` While, the ones used in the `assignment.py` have been built to accomplish the tasks.
 For more information about the environment and the class is possible to see this [repository](https://github.com/CarmineD8/python_simulator/tree/assignment23).

 In this case, the playground is organized in this way:
-* At the start the robot is on the top-left corner
+* At the start the robot is on the top-left corner.
-* There are 6 golden tokens positioned around the so called _arena_
+* There are 6 golden tokens positioned around the so called _arena_.

 The final goal is to control the robot and let him bring all the tokens to the same position.
 ## How to run the program